Barely Random Algorithms and Collective Metrical Task Systems: Barely fractional strategies for metrical task systems

-\textit{Fractional Metrical Task System.} In the fractional variant of metrical task systems, at any instant $t$, a fractional algorithm (further denoted by $\bx(\cdot)$) maintains a distribution $\bx(t)\in \Pcal(\Xcal)$ over the states, that only depends on the information available before time $t$, i.e. $\bx(t) = f(c(1),\dots,c(t))$ for some deterministic function $f$.
-The cost paid by the algorithm at time $t$ is defined as the sum of a transport cost $\OT(\bx(t-1),\bx(t))$ and an expected service cost $\Ebb_{\rho\sim \bx(t)}(\bc) = \sum_{\rho\in \Xcal} x_\rho(t)c_\rho(t)$.
-In a slight abuse of notation, denote by $\Cost(\bx,\bc)$ the total cost associated to the sequence of distributions given by $\bx(\cdot)$, i.e. The interest of this fractional formulation comes from the following reduction, which is standard in the literature (see also e.g. \cite{bubeck2021metrical}), \begin{proposition}For any fractional algorithm for the metrical task system, there is a randomized algorithm that achieves the same cost, and reciprocally. \end{proposition} \begin{proof} Consider a randomized algorithm $\Acal(\cdot,\br)$ with $\br \sim \Ucal(\{0,1\}^\Nbb)$ for the metrical task system and define $\bx(\cdot)$ by setting $\bx(t) \in \Pcal(\Xcal)$ to be the probability distribution associated to the point chosen by $\Acal$ at time $t$.
-It is clear that the service cost of the fractional algorithm equals the (expected) service cost of the randomized algorithm.
-Also observe that the expected movement cost at time $t$ corresponds to a transport cost from $\bx(t-1)$ to $\bx(t)$ and is thus greater or equal to $\OT(\bx(t-1),\bx(t))$.
+The interest of this fractional formulation comes from the following reduction, which is classical in the literature (see, e.g., \cite{bubeck2021metrical}). \begin{proposition}For any fractional strategy for metrical task systems, there is a (fully) randomized algorithm that achieves the same cost and reciprocally. \end{proposition} \begin{proof} Consider a randomized algorithm $\Acal(\cdot,\br)$ with $\br \sim \Ucal(\{0,1\}^\Nbb)$ for metrical task systems and define $\bx(\cdot)$ at time $t$ by setting $\forall \rho \in X: x_\rho(t) = \mathbb{P}_{\br}(\Acal(\bc(1),\dots,\bc(t),\br) = \rho)$.
+It is clear from this definition that the service cost of the fractional strategy equals the expected service cost of the randomized algorithm.
+Also, observe that the movement cost of the fractional strategy, which equals $\OT(\bx(t-1),\bx(t))$ at time $t$, must be less than the expected movement cost of the randomized algorithm, which uses a (possibly sub-optimal) coupling between the two consecutive distributions.